 Free-lance (early in my career): My drawings appeared in the Village Voice, the Nation, Ms. and Foreign Policy Magazine

-I wrote and published several articles on NYC public health issues/services during my years working with the NYC Department of Health and Mental Hygiene.
+I wrote and published several articles on NYC public health issues/services during my many years working with the NYC Department of Health and Mental Hygiene.
 Also during these years I helped develop and design a wide range of health educational and promotional materials used by the Department, including pamphlets, fact sheets, research reports, subway posters, memorabilia, instructional modules, web materials, and program and project logos.
-These materials, which were distributed through many venues, aimed at making the public aware of health issues and campaigns, and encouraged New Yorkers to utilize services available to them.
+These materials, which were distributed through many venues, aimed at making the public aware of health issues and health campaigns, and encouraged New Yorkers to utilize public and community services available to them.

 Graphic design, communication, logo-creation/brand identity, interactivity, animation, user-friendliness, infographics, how art, science and technology intersect, public health